 The Empire State Realty Trust currently owns the Empire State Building, but in this article, we'll delve into the storied past of the Empire State Building, tracing its ownership from its earliest days to the present.
 We'll explore its beginnings, its passage through the hands of real estate tycoons, and its status today under the stewardship of a realty trust.
-We'll also take a moment to appreciate the building's stunning architecture and enduring role as a cultural icon.

 The Empire State Building, an architectural marvel that has graced the New York City skyline for nearly a century, has a history as grand and captivating as the structure itself.
 The foundations of its grandeur were laid in the early 20th century, born from a vision of creating a tower that would stand as a testament to human ingenuity and ambition.

 The story of the Empire State Building begins with a rivalry.
-Two of the most powerful men in New York City, John Jakob Raskob of General Motors and Walter Chrysler of the Chrysler Corporation were locked in a fierce competition to construct the world's tallest building.
+Two of the most powerful men in New York City, John Jakob Raskob of General Motors and Walter Chrysler of the Chrysler Corporation, were locked in a fierce competition to construct the world's tallest building.
 Raskob, determined to outdo his rival, assembled a team of well-respected professionals, including architect William F. Lamb from the architectural firm Shreve, Lamb, and Harmon.

 The design process was remarkably swift.
 Lamb reportedly drew the initial plans for the building in just two weeks, drawing inspiration from earlier designs for the Reynolds Building in North Carolina and the Carew Tower in Ohio.
 The ambitious design featured a soaring tower that would reach an unparalleled height of 1,250 feet.